Macedon Ranges Autumn Festival 2021

 Malmsbury in autumn

-Malmsbury is a quaint little village that is stunning in the height of autumn.
+Malmsbury is a quaint little village that’s stunning in the height of autumn.
 It’s also an easy day trip from Melbourne or Bendigo.

 Here you can picnic, ride or stroll through the Malmsbury Botanic Gardens, with views to the historic bluestone Malmsbury Viaduct.

-Or bring your own hot pot and snuggle in front of the fire with a bottle of wine at nearby Zig Zag Winery cellar door.
+If wine is your passion, drop into nearby Birthday Villa, or bring your own hot pot and snuggle in front of the fire with a bottle of wine at nearby Zig Zag Winery cellar door

 Romsey in autumn

 Romsey is a small village highly worth a visit in autumn.
 Mature Claret ash trees line the main street of town and put on a richly-coloured autumn show from around mid to late April.
 Combine this scene with fine examples of historic Australian architecture and you’ll be in instagram-heaven.

 Locals absolutely love their gardens here, so a simple stroll or cycle around its streets is a joy.